 Rental or homeownership prices are likely to be an assignee’s biggest concern when it comes to finances.
 As with any large city, though, property prices all depend on the area in which you decide to inhabit.
 It’s getting very tough to find a two-bedroom apartment in Manhattan for less than $2,500 per month.

 The closest comparison of living costs in the UK is London, but New York City is still more expensive than the British capital.
-Assignees should prepare for increased costs for accommodation and healthcare.
+Employees that are relocating to New York should prepare for increased costs for accommodation and healthcare.
 But, transport and services can often be more affordable in New York, which can make life more convenient.
 Offering budgetary advice before and during the assignment can help prevent financial problems.

 Safety in New York City